Wyla (formerly Lyndon Withdrawal Unit)

-Lyndon Withdrawal Unit (LWU) is a voluntary residential medical detoxification service providing a safe environment to withdraw from alcohol and/or other drugs.
+Wyla (previously known as the Lyndon Withdrawal Unit) is a voluntary residential medical detoxification service providing a safe environment to withdraw from alcohol and/or other drugs.
 Situated in the historic Bloomfield Hospital Campus just outside Orange in Central NSW, the program caters for both men and women from 18 years of age suffering from substance misuse.
 If you would like to learn more about substance misuse click here.
-A recent success story from a Lyndon client.
+A recent success story from a client.

-Upon arrival clients are greeted by staff and have their paperwork completed, ID copied, photo taken and are allocated a room.
-The registered nurse completes admission paperwork and then they will be seen by the doctor for assessment and medication regimes.
-The next day clients begin participating in group work and activities that are part of the weekly program.
+Clients are greeted by staff.
+They have their paperwork completed, ID copied, photo taken and are allocated a room.
+The registered nurse completes admission paperwork and then they will be seen by a doctor for assessment and medication regimes.
+The next day, clients begin participating in group work and activities that are part of the weekly program.

 The Detox and Withdrawal Processes

-The withdrawal process lasts between six to fourteen days depending on the type of drugs used and the withdrawal symptoms of the client.
-The average length of stay is 7 days but each person’s situation is looked at individually.
+The withdrawal process lasts between six to 14 days depending on the type of drugs used and the withdrawal symptoms.
+The average length of stay is 7 days but each person’s situation is different and looked at individually.

-The environment is supportive and the daily schedule includes a house meeting, two educational groups plus activities.
-Our primary objective is to support clients with their detox and to empower them to make informed decisions about their substance use throughout their stay.
+We aim to create a supportive environment.
+The daily schedule includes a house meeting, two educational groups plus activities.
+Our primary objective is to support people with their detox and to empower them to make informed decisions about their substance use throughout their stay.